erictraaaan/lfg/README.md

 ## Next Steps

-This project was a fun way to practice data aggregation and processing in Python using the Python library.
+This project was a fun way to practice data aggregation and processing in Python using the Pandas library.
 There is also a lot of potential to improve on this project.
 Some examples of this include:

 * Creating a statistic (LFG) that represents a  player's individual contribution to the game pace change after a fight
     * Eg. a player with an LFG statistic of 108 means that the game pace increases by 8% after this player fights